ryennewhite/ryennewhite.github.io/_posts/2024-02-11-client-side-attacks.md

 *NOTE: Older client-side attack vectors, like Dynamic Data Exchange (DDE) and various Object Linking and Embedding (OLE) methods will work poorly without modifying our target system significantly.*

-Create a black Word doc names mymacro and save it as a .doc (97-2003).
+Create a blank Word doc names mymacro and save it as a .doc (97-2003).
 The .docx type cannot save macros without attached a containing template, which means we can run them but cannot save or embed them.
 We can, however, also try .docm.

 Once saved, go to the View tab and click the Macros element.
 Name the macro MyMacro and select the MyMacro document in the Macros in drop down menu.
 Click Create.
 You'll see the MS Visual Basic for Application window.
 We are provided the following template: